To the lover of wilderness, Alaska is one of the most wonderful countries in the world. --John Muir

 Mountaineering in the Fairweather Range is reserved for the most intrepid explorers.
 The coastal climate and long approaches make these mountains among the least climbed for their elevation.

-For more information on these activities, contact rangers at park headquarters in Gustavus (907) 697-2230 or email us.
+For more information on these activities, contact park headquarters in Gustavus (907) 697-2230 or email us.